 - Use e-mail or routing slips when circulating memos or documents.

-- Share newspapers and magazines.
+- Share newspapers and magazines and then recycle them.

 - Recycle and use recycled printer ink cartridges.